Santiago956/Santiago956/README.md

 🚀 **Currently working on:**
 - Improving my skills with personal data projects.
 - Sharing my learning journey through my repositories.
-- Actively looking for an internship or junior opportunity to grow as a Data professional.
+- Currently looking for an internship or junior opportunity to grow as a Data professional.

 💡 **Interests:**
 - Data Analysis & Visualization